I was in a car accident. Should I get a massage?

 How long are the sessions?

-My sessions vary from 15 minutes (Kinesio Taping®) to two hours (usually relaxation massage).
-If you aren't sure how long of a session to schedule, 60 minutes can be a good starting point.
-Visceral manipulation sessions are usually thirty minutes, and treatment sessions can be anywhere from thirty minutes to ninety minutes, depending on the issue(s) we're addressing.
+Treatment Massage sessions and Visceral Manipulation sessions range from 15 minutes to an hour, and Massage Therapy sessions are anywhere between 30 minutes and two hours.
+If you aren't sure how long of a session to schedule, 30-45 minutes is a good starting point for treatment sessions, and 90 minutes is best for most full body massage sessions.
 If you still aren't sure, contact me to discuss your situation and we'll make a plan.

 What should I do before and after my massage?